cerebral/overmind/packages/overmind-website/guides/beginner/10_usingovermindwithvue.md

 ### State effects

-To run effects in components based on changes to state you use the **addMutationListener** function in the lifecycle hooks of Vue.
+To run effects in components based on changes to state you use the **reaction** function in the lifecycle hooks of Vue.

 ```marksy
 h(Example, { name: "guide/usingovermindwithvue/effect" })